-On Friday, 3 November as of 11:00 a.m., under the motto „Successful with vegan - concepts and their makers", acknowledged experts discussed the trend theme of our times at the "Pro Forum Vegan" of veganfach 2017.
-The forum was organised by Koelnmesse and the out-of-home media of the dfv media group (gv-praxis, food-service, FoodService Europe & Middle East).
-It was oriented to companies and managers in the out-of-home market at all stages, from manufacturing through operative to consulting.
+Under the motto "From vegan to plant-based: Plant-Based-Concepts for Gastronomy and Retail".
+On Friday, 2 November, from 11:00 a.m. on, proven experts will discuss the trend topic of these days at the "Pro Forum Vegan" of veganfach 2018.
+This year's forum will once again be organised by Koelnmesse and the out-of-home media of the dfv media group (gv-praxis, food-service, FoodService Europe & Middle East).
+It is aimed at entrepreneurs and managers in the out-of-home market at all levels from manufacturing to operations to consulting.

 Pro Forum Vegan

 Successful with vegan?
 Gastronomy experts show how it's done!

 Wam Kat, demo chef, peace activist and author